dev-dull/PiIB-Manager/README.md

-# PiPMI
+# PiIB Manager
-Project to use a Raspberry Pi Zero as an aftermarket IPMI (BMC, Drac, iDrac, et. al.) adding enterprise functionality to consumer hardware.
+Project to use a Raspberry Pi Zero as an aftermarket in-band management tool, adding enterprise functionality to consumer hardware.
 Ideal for resuing old desktop hardware for a homelab environment.

 ## Parts
 1. Raspberry Pi Zero WH ('H' has the headers.
 Get the W if you prefer soldered connections)